marlam/qvr/qvr-videoplayer/README.md

 of its bottom left, bottom right, and top left corners:
 `qvr-videoplayer --screen=blx,bly,blz,brx,bry,brz,tlx,tly,tlz`

+If you have multiple output windows with physical coordinates that lie in the same plane, you can also use the special values `--screen=united` or `--screen=intersected` to use a virtual video screen that represents all those windows united / intersected.

 If you have a non-planar physical screen, e.g. a half-cylinder, you can model your physical screen geometry in an OBJ file, with appropriate texture coordinates.
 For such arbitrary video screen geometry, an aspect ratio needs to